Springvale South

 Springvale South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-By 2025 Nov, the population of Springvale South statistical area (Lv2) is estimated at approximately 13,293, reflecting a 4.1% increase from the 2021 Census figure of 12,766 people.
-This growth is inferred from AreaSearch's estimation of resident population as 13,283, based on analysis of ABS ERP data released in Jun 2024 and validation of 162 new addresses since the census date.
-The population density stands at 2,896 persons per square kilometer, placing Springvale South (SA2) within the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 4.1% since the census is within 2.7 percentage points of its SA3 area's growth rate of 6.8%, indicating strong growth fundamentals.
+The estimated population of the suburb of Springvale South is around 13,293 as of February 2026.
+This figure reflects an increase of 527 people since the 2021 Census, which reported a population of 12,766.
+The change was inferred from AreaSearch's estimate of the resident population at 13,283 following examination of ABS data released in June 2024 and an additional 161 validated new addresses since the Census date.
+This results in a density ratio of 2,896 persons per square kilometer, placing Springvale South in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth rate of 4.1% since the census compares favorably with its SA3 area's growth rate of 6.9%, indicating competitive growth fundamentals.
 Overseas migration contributed approximately 88.0% of overall population gains in recent periods.
-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population